 - Reasons for pursing graduate study

-Include a photocopy of a graded paper in the target language.
-The paper should be from an advanced undergraduate course in Theoretical Linguistics, Applied Linguistics, Literary Studies, or Cultural Studies.
+Include a photocopy of a paper from an advanced undergraduate course in Theoretical Linguistics, Applied Linguistics, Literary Studies, or Cultural Studies.
+Applicants with an undergraduate degree from a Spanish-speaking university may submit a writing sample in English or Spanish.
+All others should submit the writing sample in Spanish.

 Letters of Recommendation